 The rise of digital services, especially in the finance sector, has brought convenience for users.
-Users can now apply for a loan or make a payment from the comfort of their home.
-However, it has its drawbacks too, which come in financial fraud.
-If you’re a Bajaj Finance, you can report your financial fraud issues by reaching out through our multiple channels – customer portal or IVR.
+They can now apply for a loan or make a payment from the comfort of their home.
+However, it has its drawbacks too, which come in the form of financial fraud.
+You can report your financial fraud issues to Bajaj Finance Limited.

 - Identity theft:

-Stay safe and don’t share your debit or credit card PIN, NetBanking password, or any details regarding your bank accounts with anyone.
+Stay safe and don’t share your debit or credit card PIN, internet banking password, or any details regarding your bank accounts with anyone.

 - Investment fraud:

 In such cases, an individual may approach you with a lucrative investment option promising returns that are too good to be true.
-In such cases, you leave your funds and personal information at risk.
-This might result in misuse of your information and not gaining any returns.
+In such cases, you leave your funds and personal information at risk of being misused and not getting any returns.